 But be informed about infection rates in the areas that you’re driving through, wear your mask each time you stop and wash your hands at every opportunity.
 And if you’re driving from the UK to Germany, you’ll only be able to avoid self-isolating when you return home if you don’t exit the car in France or the Netherlands, which might not be possible.

-Both France and the Netherlands have been removed from the UK government’s travel corridors list.
+France, Italy and the Netherlands have been removed from the UK government’s travel corridors list.
 This means that if you travel to mainland Europe on the train, entering either of these countries, you will have to self-isolate for 14 days on returning back to the UK.
 It also means that if you drive through these countries and exit the car, you will have to self-isolate when you get home.
 This applies to overland travel to Spain and Portugal, too, which have also been removed from the travel exemption list.

 It’s important to note that any kind of shared travel brings with it transmission risks.
 But, outdoor train platforms and spaced-apart seats can reduce the risk of close contact with others, and mandatory face coverings on public transport in most European countries helps reduce the transmission of droplets.